 Follow the journey on social media by using the hashtag #VirtualFactory.

-The Factory is a new world-class cultural space currently being built in the heart of Manchester, UK.
+Aviva Studios is a new world-class cultural space now open in Manchester, UK.
 Inspired by our city’s unmatched history of innovation, it will be the year-round home of Manchester International Festival – a space for the world’s greatest artists and thinkers to make, explore and experiment, and for communities and individuals from Manchester and beyond to meet, exchange ideas and learn new skills.

-The Factory is designed by Rem Koolhaas’s OMA, with Ellen van Loon as Lead Architect, and backed by Manchester City Council, HM Government and Arts Council England.
-You can discover more about The Factory and experience a virtual tour on the MIF website.
+Aviva Studios is designed by Rem Koolhaas’s OMA, with Ellen van Loon as Lead Architect, and backed by Manchester City Council, HM Government and Arts Council England.
+You can discover more about Aviva Studios here.

 In April 2021, Turner Prize winning-artist Tai Shani took us beyond the merely mortal and into the mystic with The Neon Hieroglyph, her first online artwork.